modio/modio-docs/public/en-us/features/moderation/reporting.md

 If a UGC has multiple files/versions uploaded, you can choose which file/version to set live using the trophy icon, which instructs the SDKs to prioritize that file over the other versions.
 A non-live file can also be deleted using the trash can icon.

 :::tip
-If Per-Platform Moderation is enabled, the same rules as above apply, however each file can be approved or denied for each of the platforms the game supports.
+If per-platform moderation is enabled, the same rules as above apply, however each file can be approved or denied for each of the platforms the game supports.
 If you are interested in using this feature, we recommend contacting us to provide a demonstration.
 :::

 ### Editing UGC